yuki-961004/binaryRL/README.md

 - The `Risk-Sensitive TD model` is based on `TD model` and assumes that the **learning rates ($\eta$)** are different for gains and losses.
 - The `Utility model` introduces a **utility function ($\gamma$)** for rewards based on this foundation.

+## Learning Rates ($\eta$)
+- Considering that the initial value has a significant impact on the parameter estimation of the **learning rates ($\eta$)** When the initial value is not set (`initial_value = NA`), it is taken to be the reward received for that stimulus the first time.

-## Utility Function
+## Utility Function ($\gamma$)
-- I assume that there is a linear relationship between subjective value and objective value ($U(R) = \gamma \cdot R$).
+- I assume that there is a linear relationship between subjective value and objective value.
 In fact, it may be in other forms.

-## Initial Value
-- Considering that the initial value has a significant impact on the parameter estimation of the **learning rates ($\eta$)** When the initial value is not set (`initial_value = NA`), it is taken to be the reward received for that stimulus the first time.
+This is why I allow you to customize your own utility function.
+$$
+U(R) = \gamma \cdot R
+\quad | \quad
+U(R) = \gamma \cdot R^2
+\quad | \quad
+U(R) = R ^ \gamma
+\quad | \quad
+U(R) = log_\gamma R
+$$

-## Exploration Function
+## Exploration Function ($\epsilon$)
-- Participants will always make a choice when encountering a new stimulus.
-Additionally, if a threshold is set, participants will make random choices until the specified number of trials is reached.
+- I think the subjects will randomly select options at the beginning of the experiment.
+Users can set the `threshold` argument in the package to control how many trials before the subjects will randomly select.
+- In addition, I also think that when the subjects encounter stimuli they have never seen before, they will try it.
+These assumptions basically only affect the choices of the first block and have little effect on the overall choice preference.

+## Soft-Max Function ($\tau$)
+- The closer $\tau$ is to 1, the more sensitive the subjects become to the values of the left and right options.
+In other words, even a slight difference in value will lead the subjects to choose the option with the higher value.